Burnsedia/burnsedia.github.io/src/content/blog/the-indie-developer-stack-2025.md

 ### Step 4 — Deploy Everything on Fly.io
 I use Fly.io or Netlify for small projects.
-Both are cheap, global, and simple to automate with CI/CD pipelines.
+Both are low-cost, global, and simple to automate with CI/CD pipelines.

 ### Step 5 — Extend to Mobile with Flutter
 When the web version stabilizes, I re-use the API for Flutter mobile apps.